mo7amedaliEbaid/nibbles-ecommerce-food/README.md

 - **Contact Us:** Connect with app administrators using the "Contact Us" feature.

-- **App Info Screens:** Access essential app-related information with informative screens such as "About" and "Privacy."
+- **App Info Screens:** Access essential app-related information with informative screens such as "About" and "Privacy.".

+- **Kid Accounts:** Enable users to create accounts for their kids with a dedicated `AddKidScreen`.

 ## Directory Structure